 What do I need to reserve my date?

 The signed contract and paid retainer.
 I won't hold your date until then.
 Anyone may book your date without notice until you reserve it.

 When we get to the quote phase, you may see the electronic contract specific to your quote.
 You can request a print copy to sign if you wish and I encourage you to read every word before you sign any contract.

 Do we have to feed you?

 Yes because I will get shaky and pass out if I don't eat an actual meal.
-You'll get pictures of important speeches and reception moments if I'm eating with guests vs. going out to get fast food or in a separate room.
+You'll get pictures of important speeches and reception moments if I'm eating with guests, but you may miss them if I have to eat in a separate room or go out to get fast food.
 It's in the contract.